Honors Faculty

 Lois Fichner-Rathus is a Professor of Art at TCNJ.
 She received her MA from the Williams College Graduate Program in the History of Art and her PhD in the History, Theory, and Criticism of Art from the Massachusetts Institute of Technology.
 She has authored grants, contributed to books, written exhibition catalogues and published numerous articles in professional journals including ARTS Magazine and The Print Collector’s Newsletter.
 Her textbook, Understanding Art (Cengage) is in its 9th edition and is a national and international best-selling title.
 Dr. Fichner-Rathus teaches the history of art and interdisciplinary studies and has been on the college faculty since 1982.

-Headshot of Leigh-Anne Francis.
+Headshot of Matthew Hall.

 Matthew Hall received his Ph.D. in Teaching and Learning with a focus on Literacy from New York University in 2013.
 His research examines how youth make meaning when interacting with multimodal texts, shifting relationships between writers and audiences in digital, networked spaces, and how to best integrate these new practices in educational settings.
 He teaches undergraduate and graduate courses focused on literacy instruction with a particular emphasis on elementary and middle school.
 Prior to pursuing his doctorate, Matthew Hall worked as a literacy coach and a public school teacher in New Jersey.
 He holds certifications in General Education, Special Education, Education for the Deaf and Hard of Hearing, and as a Reading Specialist.